Vijay18003/Lungcancer_prediction_OneDnn/README.md

 After training, the model is evaluated on a separate test set to assess its ability to accurately classify lung cancer types.
 Evaluation metrics such as accuracy, precision, recall, and F1-score are calculated to measure the model's performance.
 Furthermore, a confusion matrix is generated to visualize the model's performance across different classes, providing insights into its strengths and weaknesses.

-# Lung Cancer Classification Project

-This project aims to classify lung cancer types based on histopathological images.
-The goal is to develop a deep learning model that can accurately predict the type of lung cancer present in a given image.

 ## Dataset